 The Sergeyev Collection is the collection that contains the choreographic notation scores, music, designs for décor and costumes, theatre programmes, photos and other materials for over twenty ballets from the Imperial Ballet repertoire.
 The collection is named after Nikolai Sergeyev, who served as the Imperial Ballet régisseur from 1903 to 1918.

-In the 1890s, the dancer Vladimir Stepanov devised a new choreographic notation system to notate classical ballets, which was documented in his book L’Alphabet des Mouvement du Corps Human.
-In 1893, Stepanov proposed a project to the ruling committee of the Imperial Ballet School and its parent company, the Imperial Ballet, that would record the choreography of the company’s repertory for posterity.
-The committee, which made decisions on the appointment of dancers, repertory, etc, consisted of Petipa, Lev Ivanov, Ekaterina Vazem, Pavel Gerdt and Christian Johansson.
+In the 1890s, the dancer Vladimir Stepanov devised a new movement notation system which could allow the notation classical ballets.
+His book L’Alphabet des Mouvement du Corps Human was published in Paris in 1892 had included chapters on anatomy, gymnastics and choreography.
+By 1893, Stepanov proposed a project to the ruling committee of the Imperial Ballet School and its parent company, the Imperial Ballet, that would record the choreography of the company’s repertory for posterity.
+The committee of the imperial troupe of Saint Petersburg, consisted of J. Rioumie (State Councillor), M. Petipa, L. Ivanov, E. Vazem, P. Gerdt and C. Johansson.
 The committee required that Stepanov first present demonstrations, known as “certifications”, of the effectiveness of his method before the project would be fully implemented with state funding.

 The first of these demonstrations was the notation of Ivanov and Riccardo Drigo’s one-act ballet The Magic Flute.
 Stepanov then presented a second demonstration of his method by mounting a reconstruction of Jules Perrot’s one-act ballet Le Rêve du peintre, originally staged in 1848 to the music of Cesare Pugni.
 The notations for this work were created by Stepanov after consulting Christian Johansson, who had participated in the 1848 production and many performances thereafter.
 The reconstruction of Le Rêve du peintre was performed by students of the Imperial Ballet School on 23th April [O.S.
 2nd May] 1893.
 Based on the success of these notations, Stepanov’s project was approved and he soon began to notate the repertory of the Imperial Ballet.
 Among the first pieces to be documented was The Awakening of Flora and the scene Le Jardin Animé from Le Corsaire.
 Stepanov’s method of notation was also included for a time as part of the curriculum of students of the Imperial Ballet School.